zakharkaverin1/zakharkaverin1/README.md

   - Golang
   - Java(basic elements)
   - HTML/CSS(flexbox, grid)
-  - JavaScript(in process)
+  - JavaScript
 - 📖 Targets for the near future:
-  - JavaScript
   - React
-  - Django(perhaps)
 - ✌ In repositories you can find my projects(My portfolio and skils will rise, I promise!)
 - 📫 You can ask anything about me in Telegram
   - username: @winniekekovic